Learning Paths & Practical Tools

 🩸 I need period products but can't afford them

-Step 1: Check if your school gives free pads.
-Step 2: Search for local period banks or community fridges.
+Step 1: Ask your school if they give free pads.
+Step 2: Look for local period banks.
 Step 3: Use our emergency kit printable to ask for help.

 Find local help →